-The left tackle is playing his best football ever, and it’s no coincidence the Atlanta Falcons are off to a 3-0 start.
+The left tackle is playing the best he ever has and it’s no coincidence the Atlanta Falcons are off to a 3-0 start.

 It wasn’t always like this.
-In fact, it has never even been close to this for Baker, whose first four seasons were filled with injuries and criticism.
-It got so bad during a 2011 season in which Baker lost his starting job that he was pretty sure his days in Atlanta were over.
+In fact, it’s never even been close to this for Baker, whose first four seasons were filled with injuries and criticism.
+It got so bad in a 2011 season in which Baker lost his starting job that he was pretty sure his days in Atlanta were over.

 But two intertwined events happened last winter that changed Baker’s perspective on life and maybe -- just maybe -- will go a long way toward changing the fortunes of a franchise.

 The first came on Christmas.
-That’s the day Baker and his wife, Antoinette, had their first child.
+That’s the day Baker and wife Antoinette had their first child.
 That’s the day Gunnar Harvey Baker was born.

-Atlanta’s season, one in which the Falcons seemingly had gone all-in for the Super Bowl after the draft-day trade to get Julio Jones, ended long before anyone expected with an ugly 24-2 road loss to the New York Giants in the first round of the playoffs.
+Atlanta’s season, one in which the Falcons seemingly had gone all-in for the Super Bowl with the draft-day trade to get Julio Jones, ended long before anyone expected.
+It ended with an ugly 24-2 loss to the New York Giants in the first round of the playoffs.

-A lot of people assumed Baker would be gone.
-Before the team buses even departed the Meadowlands that day, fans already were talking about how the Falcons needed to find a new left tackle to protect quarterback Matt Ryan's blind side.
+A lot of people just assumed Baker would be gone.
+Before the team buses even departed the Meadowlands that day, fans already were talking about how the Falcons needed to go find a new left tackle to protect quarterback Matt Ryan's blind side.
 The Falcons didn’t have a first-round draft pick, but maybe they could trade for one.
-Or maybe they could go out and find a tackle in free agency.
+Or maybe they could go out and find one in free agency.

-As the brain trust got settled back into the team’s Flowery Branch, Ga., facility and brought in new offensive coordinator Dirk Koetter and offensive line coach Pat Hill, there were some high-level meetings about Baker’s future.
+As the brain trust got settled back into the team’s Flowery Branch facility and brought in new offensive coordinator Dirk Koetter and offensive line coach Pat Hill, there were some high-level meetings about Baker’s future.

-Baker walked out of the meeting as surprised as fans would be when they eventually realized they weren’t getting a new left tackle.
+Baker walked out of the meeting as surprised as fans would be as time went on and they realized they weren’t getting a new left tackle.

 Baker went to his offseason home in California.
 He spent time with Gunnar and the rest of his family.